 Photo courtesy of Grady-White Boats.

 Exactly what is a float plan? you ask.
 In its simplest form the purpose of a float plan is to provide a brief description that lets someone responsible know where you’ll be headed and when you’ll get home from your latest adventure on the water.
-That gives friends, family members, a local Sea Tow captain – or even local authorities – an idea of where you might be should you not return when expected and can’t be raised by VHF radio or mobile phone.
+That gives friends and family members an idea of where you might be should you not return when expected and can’t be raised by VHF radio or mobile phone.
 In short, it provides a basic course to follow should they deem it necessary to head out on a search.

 While it’s easy to simply tell a responsible family member, fishing buddy or marina staff where you’re headed and when you’ll return, writing things down really helps fill in a lot of key details.
 That’s especially important if you’re covering a lot of water, heading out on an overnight trip, taking an extended cruise or traversing international waters.
 The further you go, the more detail you’ll want to provide.